UK-MAC/CleverLeaf_ref/README.md

 Refinement using the
 [SAMRAI](http://computation.llnl.gov/casc/SAMRAI/index.html) toolkit from
 Lawrence Livermore National Laboratory.
-The primary goal of CleverLeaf is to evaluate the application of AMR to the Lagriangian-Eulerian hydrodynamics scheme used by CloverLeaf.
+The primary goal of CleverLeaf is to evaluate the application of AMR to the Lagrangian-Eulerian hydrodynamics scheme used by CloverLeaf.

 ## Quick Start

 Ensure you have SAMRAI (and it's dependencies installed).
-Edit `Makefile`, ensuring that `HDF_DIR` and `SAMRAI_DIR` point to the correct locations.
+Edit `Make.inc`, ensuring that `HDF_DIR` and `BOOST_DIR` and `SAMRAI_DIR` point to the correct locations, and that `COMPILER`, `CXX`, and `F90` are set appropriately.

 To build the reference version, type: `make ref`

 To run the test problem, type: `make test`
 **N.B.** Running the test assumes that the command `mpirun` can be used to launch an executable.

+To run other problems:

+  mpirun -n <processes> ./cleverleaf <input_file>

+Substitute `mpirun` with the appropriate command for running parallel jobs on your machine.

 ## Detailed Build Instructions